Configuring rqlite

 This allows a node to control which other nodes can connect to it.
 If a node attempting to connect to this node does not present a certificate signed by an acceptable CA, the connection will be refused. |

-Hostname to verify on certificates returned by nodes.
+Hostname to verify on certificate returned by a node.

 When node verifies a certificate it normally checks that the hostname in the certificate matches the hostname of the connecting node.
 This flags explicitly tells the node which hostname will actually be in the presented certificate.
 This allows you to sign a single certificate, with a single hostname, and distribute that to all nodes.
 It's mostly useful when enabling mutual TLS. |

-Unique Raft ID for the node.
-If not set, defaults to the advertised Raft address.
+Unique ID for node.
+If not set, set to advertised Raft address.

 While not required, providing an explicit ID to a node makes cluster management simpler.
 Once set a node's ID cannot change.
 If you do change it your cluster will not operate correctly. |

-Advertised Raft server address.
-If not set, same as Raft server bind address.
+Advertised Raft communication address.
+If not set, same as Raft bind address.

 This is the Raft address an rqlite node will advertise to other nodes, as part of managing Raft consensus.
 This will need to be set if your node binds to all network addresses via 0.0.0.0, or if it binds to a private network address behind a firewall. |

-User to perform join attempts as.
+Username in authentication file to join as.
 If not set, joins anonymously.

 If joining a cluster requires credentials you can a tell a node to read those credentials from a credential file, for the specified user.
 By using this flag you can avoid setting credentials in the command line you pass to rqlite, which can expose those credentials if someone has access to the process table. |